-MATH 615: WINTER 2014
+MATH 615: WINTER 2019

-LECTURES ON INTEGRAL CLOSURE, THE BRIANÇON-SKODA THEOREM AND RELATED TOPICS IN COMMUTATIVE ALGEBRA by Mel Hochster
+TOPICS IN COMMUTATIVE ALGEBRA: LECTURES ON INTEGRAL CLOSURE, THE BRIANÇON-SKODA THEOREM, TIGHT CLOSURE, AND VARIOUS NOTIONS OF MULTIPLICITY by Mel Hochster

 These lectures will deal with several advanced topics in commutative algebra, including the Lipman-Sathaye Jacobian theorem and its applications, including, especially, the Briançon-Skoda theorem, and the existence of test elements in tight closure theory: basic tight closure theory will be developed as needed.
 In turn, tight closure theory will be used to prove theorems related to the Briançon-Skoda theorem.
-Several other topics will be discussed, including the known results on the existence of linear maximal Cohen-Macaulay modules, also known as Ulrich modules, and Hilbert-Kunz multiplicities.
+Moreover, intersection multiplicities, Hilbert-Samuel multiplicities of local rings, Hilbert-Kunz multiplicities, and other notions will be studied, and interactions with the theory of integral closure of ideals will be developed.